albar965/littlenavmap-manual/en/MENUS.md

 You should restart the application after going online again.

 ### ![Save Map as Image](../images/icons/mapsaveasimage.png "Save Map as Image") Save Map as Image{#save-map-as-image}
 Saves the current map view as an image file.
-Allowed formats are JPG, PNG and BMP.
+Allowed formats are JPEG, PNG and BMP.

 ### ![Print Map](../images/icons/printmap.png "Print Map") Print Map{#print-map}
 Allows to print the current map view.
 See [Printing the Map](PRINT.md#printing-the-map) for more information.